keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 Note that `Applicative` extends `Functor` as it is a specialization.
 All applicatives are also functors and therefore also provide the `map()` function.

-The new functions afforded by applicatives offer two capabilities:
+The new functions defined by applicatives offer two capabilities:

 * `pure()` which lifts the result of a pure computation `A` into the context such that `pure: A => F[A]`.
 This is essentially a constructor producing a context in the desired case, such as `Some` for `Option[A]` or `Right` for `Either[X, A]`.
 * `ap()`, read as _apply_, for applying a lifted function to a lifted argument.